mgoeker/table2itol/README.md

 * The [readODS](https://CRAN.R-project.org/package=readODS) package for R if you want to apply the script to Libreoffice or Openoffice [ods](https://en.wikipedia.org/wiki/OpenDocument) files.
+* The [yaml](https://CRAN.R-project.org/package=yaml) package for R if you want to define colour vectors yourself.

 *Please note that explaining how to correctly install R or R packages is beyond the scope of this manual, and please do not contact the `table2itol.R` authors